What are the criteria for EWS reservation eligibility? Know the Criteria to apply for the 10% Economically Weaker Section Quota Seats.

 The following are the criteria given by the Central government to determine the eligibility of EWS.
 To be classified under EWS, you will need to satisfy all the criteria listed below.

 1. Do you belong to the General Category?

 A 10% EWS reservation quota is given only for the General Category candidates.
 Other category candidates already have reservation benefits – OBC (27%), SC (15%), and ST (7.5%).

 2. Is your family income below Rs.8 lakhs?

-Persons who are not covered under the scheme of reservation for SCs, STs and OBCs and whose family has a gross annual income below Rs 8 lakh (Rupees eight lakh only) is to be identified as EWSs for benefit of reservation.
+Persons who are not covered under the scheme of reservation for SCs, STs, and OBCs and whose family has a gross annual income below Rs 8 lakh (Rupees eight lakh only) are to be identified as EWSs for the benefit of reservation.

 Income shall also include income from all sources i.e. salary, agriculture, business, profession, etc. for the financial year prior to the year of application.

 3. Is the agricultural land owned by your family less than 5 acres?

 To be classified under EWS, your family should not own or possess agricultural land of size 5 acres or above.